State Emblems

 Idaho Potato Commission

-Idaho’s unique environment provides nearly perfect growing conditions for potatoes.
+Idaho’s unique environment provides nearly perfect growing conditions for the potato.
 The soil, water, clean air and climate in Idaho contribute to those consistently high-quality potatoes that have made Idaho famous for so many years.
 Idaho’s rich volcanic soil is ideally suited for potatoes.
 Warm, sunny days, cool nights and water from melting snow in nearby mountains make the perfect combination for growing the world’s best potatoes.